I couldn't make it to the Isle of Wight Festival this year due to a couple of lovely friends rudely inviting me to their lovely mainland wedding.

 After about 7 seconds of Googling you'll discover that they are all managed by Solo, of which John Giddings is Managing Director.
 I'm not sure if they have always been managed by Solo, but they are now.

-If you then take a look at the roster of other Solo Music Agency artists you'll see that nearly all of them have appeared at the Isle of Wight Festival at some point from our fanboy lineup history page.
+If you then take a look at the roster of other Solo Music Agency artists you'll see that nearly all of them have appeared at the Isle of Wight Festival at some point.

 Here's a nearly complete list: